Goffaux-Lab/.github/profile/README.md

 for a quick guide on how to update/share your code with the lab.
 - See here for a fuller
 overview on [getting started with github (including branching)](https://github.com/Goffaux-Lab/documentation-and-snippets/blob/main/Git_Github_mini-workshop.pdf).
-- For lab members, there is the [documentation-and-snippets](https://github.com/Goffaux-Lab/documentation-and-snippets) repository contains a collection of random but useful things that don't merit their own repository.
+- For lab members, there is the [documentation-and-snippets](https://github.com/Goffaux-Lab/documentation-and-snippets) repository which contains a collection of random but useful things that don't merit their own repository.
 - See [all open pull requests on Goffaux-Lab](https://github.com/pulls?user=Goffaux-Lab).

 ### Experiments